Skip to main content

 Why JobOps uses RxResume (instead of building a new editor)

-RxResume is a mature, established resume product with strong PDF output quality.
+RxResume is a mature, established resume product with a strong editing experience and a JSON-native data model.

 Key reasons: